-The Ministry for Culture has implemented the project “Cultural Diversity in Azerbaijan”, which was designed to highlight the country’s ethnic and cultural diversity.
+The Ministry of Culture has implemented the “Cultural Diversity in Azerbaijan” project to highlight the country’s rich ethnic and cultural diversity.
 It involved the cultural associations of the various national minorities and helped realise one of its chief strategic aims – developing and supporting intercultural dialogue.
-Another significant event, traditional festivals – “Azerbaijan – my motherland”, was organised by the Ministry for Culture in November 2006, October 2008, November 2011, June 2014, and June 2016.
-Scientific conferences, photo exhibitions and preliminary concert performances and gala concerts, held in the framework of the festivals, attracted thousands of participants from different regions representing practically all national minorities and ethnic groups living in Azerbaijan.
+Another significant event, the traditional festival “Azerbaijan – my motherland”, was organised by the Ministry of Culture in November 2006, October 2008, November 2011, June 2014, and June 2016.
+Scientific conferences, photo exhibitions, preliminary concert performances, and gala concerts held within the framework of the festivals attracted thousands of participants from various regions, representing nearly all national minorities and ethnic groups residing in Azerbaijan.

-The Republic of Azerbaijan joined the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions on November 26, 2009.
-Furthermore, the establishment of the Baku International Multiculturalism Centre (May 15, 2014) testifies to the country’s commitment to principles of tolerance.
-2016 was declared the Year of Multiculturalism to preserve, develop, and promote multiculturalism traditions, mutual understanding, and dialogue.
+In 2009, the Republic of Azerbaijan joined the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions (No.918-IIIQ of November 26, 2009).
+Furthermore, establishing the Baku International Multiculturalism Centre, as outlined in the Decree of the President of the Republic of Azerbaijan (No.167 of May 15, 2014), testifies to the country’s commitment to tolerance and multiculturalism.
+2016 was declared the Year of Multiculturalism in the Republic of Azerbaijan to preserve, develop, and promote multicultural traditions, mutual understanding, and dialogue.

 Formalising the Baku Process involved three initial stages:

-- Holding an ISESCO Conference of Culture Ministers in Baku, to which the Council of Europe and some of its member states were invited (October 13-15, 2009), following the celebration of Baku as Islamic Culture Capital for 2009.
+- Holding an IСESCO Conference of Culture Ministers in Baku, to which the Council of Europe and some of its member states were invited (October 13-15, 2009), following the celebration of Baku as the Cultural Capital of the Islamic World for 2009.

-- Establishing a biennial Baku World Forum on Intercultural Dialogue with the participation of relevant inter-governmental organisations, culture ministers from all over the world.
+- Establishing a biennial Baku World Forum on Intercultural Dialogue with the participation of relevant intergovernmental organisations, culture ministers, and people worldwide.

-The Baku World Forum on Intercultural Dialogue has taken responsibility for delivering:
+The Baku World Forum on Intercultural Dialogue has taken responsibility for delivering the following:

 - The UNESCO Convention on Protection and Promotion of the Diversity of Cultural Expressions (2005),